-Wrist tendonitis or wrist tendinopathy is inflammation or more likely degeneration of any of the flexor or extensor tendons which cross the wrist joint.
+Wrist tendonitis or wrist tendinopathy is inflammation, or more likely degeneration, of any of the flexor or extensor tendons which cross the wrist joint.
+Repetitive movement and overuse can cause stiffness and pain in the wrist, and there can also be swelling.
+Sports and repetitive work are common causes of tendonitis.

 Wrist tendonitis symptoms